HAZARDU5/TextAdventure.js/README.md

 Tests can be run using the following command:

-`npm test PATH_TO_TEST`
+`npm run test`

-Where `PATH_TO_TEST` is the path to the test file that you wish to run.
-E.g. `npm test test/console.test.js`.
+Tests placed in the `test` folder will automatically be run whn the above command is triggered e.g `test/console.test.js`.
 These will validate that the project code behaves as expected.

+Tests can also be run continuously by running the following command.
+This will watch the project files for any changes:

+`npm run testwatch`

+You may also run `nodemon server.js` concurrently while tests are running.

 ## Terminal